paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-037-national-security-scholarships-fellowships-and-grants.md

 <a id="section-1912"></a>
 ## § 1912.
 Funding for scholarship program for advanced English language studies by heritage community citizens
-**(a) Funding from Intelligence Community Management Account** In addition to amounts that may be made available to the Secretary under the Fund for a fiscal year, the Director of National Intelligence shall transfer to the Secretary from amounts appropriated for the Intelligence Community Management Account for each fiscal year, beginning with fiscal year 2005, $2,000,000 to carry out the scholarship programs for English language studies by certain heritage community citizens under [section 1902(a)(1)(E) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1902/a/1/E&num=0&edition=prelim).
+**(a) Funding from Intelligence Community Management Account** In addition to amounts that may be made available to the Secretary under the Fund for a fiscal year, the Director of National Intelligence shall transfer to the Secretary from amounts appropriated for the Intelligence Community Management Account for each of fiscal years 2005 through 2021 $2,000,000 to carry out the scholarship programs for English language studies by certain heritage community citizens under [section 1902(a)(1)(E) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1902/a/1/E&num=0&edition=prelim).

+**(b) Fiscal years beginning with fiscal year 2022** In addition to amounts that may be made available to the Secretary under the Fund for a fiscal year, there is authorized to be appropriated to the Secretary for each fiscal year, beginning with fiscal year 2022, $2,000,000, to carry out the scholarship programs for English language studies by certain heritage community citizens under [section 1902(a)(1)(E) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1902/a/1/E&num=0&edition=prelim).

-**(b) Availability of funds** Amounts made available under subsection (a) shall remain available until expended.
+**(c) Availability of funds** Amounts made available under this section shall remain available until expended.

+### Statutory Notes

+#### Amendments
+2020—Subsec. (a).
+Pub.
+L. 116–260, § 619(c)(1), substituted “for each of fiscal years 2005 through 2021” for “for each fiscal year, beginning with fiscal year 2005,”.

+Subsec. (b).
+Pub.
+L. 116–260, § 619(c)(3), added subsec. (b).
+Former subsec. (b) redesignated (c).

+Subsec. (c).
+Pub.
+L. 116–260, § 619(c)(2), (4), redesignated subsec. (b) as (c) and substituted “this section” for “subsection (a)”.

 <a id="section-1913"></a>